New examples of harmonic maps to the hyperbolic plane via B\"acklund transformation: Abstract

 \section{Abstract}

-We study harmonic maps between Riemann surfaces, when the curvature in the target is a negative constant.
+We study harmonic maps from a subset of the complex plane to a subset of the hyperbolic plane.
 In \cite{FotDask}, harmonic maps are related to the sinh-Gordon equation and a B{\"a}cklund transformation is introduced, which connects solutions of the sinh-Gordon and sine-Gordon equation.
 We develop this machinery in order to construct new harmonic maps to the hyperbolic plane.